Tracing

 at 00:0162

-; either double-click on that line, or select it and press F2.
+; either double-click on that line, or select it and press Ctrl+Shift+B.

-Then you can resume execution either by clicking the screen or pressing F9, and BGB will automatically pause.
-Whenever BGB is running, and the (emulated) CPU is about to execute an instruction a breakpoint was placed on, it automatically pauses.
+Then you can resume execution by pressing F8.
+Whenever Emulicious is running, and the (emulated) CPU is about to execute an instruction a breakpoint was placed on, it automatically pauses.

 You can see where execution is being paused both from the green arrow and the value of PC.